7castle/fog-proxmox/README.md

 # fog-proxmox
-Support for Proxmox VE in Fog
+Module for the 'fog' gem to support Proxmox VE.